 Departures from office also lead to changes in the management body.
-However, no decision is taken by the ECB in the case of departures from office, but the ECB may hold an exit interview with the individual concerned to better understand the circumstances in which they are leaving the management body to provide input for the ongoing supervision of the credit institution.
+However, no decision is taken by the ECB in the case of departures from office, but the ECB (JST) may hold an exit interview with the individual concerned to better understand the circumstances in which they are leaving the management body to provide input for the ongoing supervision of the credit institution.

-5.2 Reassessments72
+5.2 Reassessments

-Members of the management body and must at all times remain suitable for the role they are appointed for.
-The emergence of new facts (i.e. any facts not known by the competent authorities at the time of the initial assessment, including any other issues that may affect the initial assessment of suitability) may trigger a reassessment of the member of the management body73 by the ECB.
-This, in severe cases, may lead to the removal of such member (Article 16(2)(m) of the SSM Regulation).
-Such new facts may emerge from different sources (see Section 5.2.1.1.).
+Members of the management body must at all times remain suitable for the role they are appointed for.
+The emergence of new facts (i.e. any facts not known by the competent authorities at the time of the initial assessment, including any other issues that may affect the initial assessment of suitability) may lead to a reassessment of the member of the management body81 by the ECB.
+This, in severe cases, may lead to the removal of such member of the management body (Article 16(2)(m) of the SSM Regulation).
+Such new facts may emerge from different sources (see Section 5.3.1.).